What Are Electrolytes? Key Facts and Sources

 Different Types of Electrolytes

-There are different types of electrolytes that serve unique roles in the body.
-Sodium and potassium are critical for nerve and muscle functioning.
-Calcium and magnesium support strong bones and are also involved in muscle contraction.
-Low magnesium can cause cramps and irritability.
-Chloride regulates the body’s pH, while bicarbonate supports the acid-base balance.
-For overall health, maintaining balance across all electrolytes is essential.
+There are different types of electrolytes that serve specific roles in the body.
+Sodium and potassium contribute to normal nerve and muscle function.
+Calcium and magnesium contribute to the maintenance of normal bones and are involved in muscle contraction.
+Chloride contributes to the regulation of acid‑base balance, while bicarbonate also plays a role in maintaining normal pH levels.
+For overall wellbeing, maintaining a balanced intake of electrolytes is important.

 Risk groups